 Grease and oil stains

-As with red wine, it also helps with grease or oil stains carbonated mineral water.
+As with red wine, carbonated mineral water also helps with grease or oil stains.

-Apply the mineral water onto the grease or oil stains and leave for approx. 10 minutes.
+Drizzlethe mineral water onto the grease or oil stains and leave to work for approx. 10 minutes.
 Then wash in the washing machine.

 Older and dried stains are best treated with our stain soap: moisten the stain with water, gently rub in the stain soap and leave to work for a few minutes.
 Wash in the washing machine or by hand according to the fabric care instructions with bluu washing strips.